- About Us

 The Model Railway

 Stratford Park is home to a miniature railway, run and maintained by Stroud Society of Model Engineers.
-For a timetable of public running events, please download the PDF below.
+For a timetable of public running events please visit their website.

 The Bands in the Park